Graveminder: Reception

-Critical reception for Graveminder was mostly positive, garnering positive reviews from NPR and Publishers Weekly.
+Critical reception for Graveminder was mostly positive, with positive reviews from NPR and Publishers Weekly.
 A reviewer for the Independent remarked that the book was "lifeless" while the Journal Gazette remarked that the book had "repetitive conversations [that] suck some of the energy out of the plot" but gave an overall positive review.
 USA Today and Kirkus Reviews both praised the entry, with USA Today calling it "a creatively creepy gothic tale for grown-ups".